sirselim/illumina450k_filtering/README.md

-# illumina450k_filtering
+# Illumina methylation array probe filtering (450k and EPIC/850k)

-A collection of resources to filter 'bad' probes from the Illumina 450k methylation array (http://www.illumina.com/products/methylation_450_beadchip_kits.html).
+A collection of resources to filter 'bad'/cross-reactive/variant probes from the Illumina methylation arrays during QC stages of pipelines/analysis.

+# 450k array

 ## BOWTIE2 mapping of 450k probes
 All probe sequences were mapped to the human genome (hg19) using BOWTIE2 to identify potential hybridisation issues.